by John Ellis

 Like the first piece of advice, I still occasionally hear my dad utter the second piece of advice.
 For years, I thought that I agreed with him.
 As the Holy Spirit has deepened my understanding of ecclesiology and revealed to me, both existentially and intellectually, the glorious means of grace that is a Christian’s church family, I’ve changed my opinion.
 All things being equal, when pastors retire, I believe that they should remain with their church family.

 To be fair to my dad, he pastored at churches dominated by the ghost of past pastors, deacon boards that paid weekly homage to past pastors, and congregations that were often segmented into adversarial camps.
 For my dad, the phrase, “Well, Pastor Ellis, that’s not how Pastor So-and-So did it,” was a frequently heard phrase and signaled another contentious round with a distrustful deacon board or a loud, unproductive business meeting.
-I can only imagine how much having the ex-pastor around would’ve exacerbated the tension and roadblocks to ministering.
+I can only imagine how much having the ex-pastor around would’ve exacerbated the tension and created even larger roadblocks to ministering.

 The belief that retired pastors should attend a different church than the one they pastored is not a belief that is unique to my dad.
 I’ve heard anecdote after anecdote from many about churches in which the retired pastor stuck around and caused problems for the new guy.
 Those anecdotes are tragic and speak to an anemic ecclesiology among vast sections of American evangelicalism.
 Retired pastors causing problems in the church is a symptom of a larger illness, but more on that in a bit.